Highlights for Muktinath Helicopter Tour

 Similarly, numerous legends suggest that Lord Vishnu sought refuge at Muktinath Temple after being cursed by a Sage.
 Another legend suggests that a great Indian philosopher and theologian, Adhi Shankaracharya, established the temple during his visit in the 8th century.

-Attractions in Muktinath Temple
+Major Attractions in Muktinath Temple

 - Mukti Kunda: In front of the temple are two sacred water pools called "Laxmi Saraswati Kunda.
 It is said that diving in here will wash away your sin.